Traditional border farm within 60 acres of Northumberland National Dark Skies Park.

 Additional fees may be applied for events; please enquire for details.

 The Comb, Greenhaugh, Northumberland, NE48 1RU

-The main house (dating back to the early 1700’s) is set in a horse-shoe around a courtyard, and has ten bedrooms (each of which is en-suite), sleeping 20 guests.
-Two of the bedrooms are on the ground floor, and can be accessed by those wishing to avoid stairs.
+The Comb Lodge (dating back to the early 1700s) is set in a horse-shoe around a courtyard, and has ten bedrooms (each of which is en-suite), sleeping 20 guests.

 Should accommodation be required for a larger party, The Comb Farmhouse sleeps 6.
 This is a traditional stone Northumberland farmhouse with its own garden.
 The upper floor has the original high vaulted ceiling fully exposed and extensive views down the Tarset valley.
 The open plan layout has a fully equipped kitchen,